rikukissa/node-red-contrib-image-output/README.md

 ![](https://raw.githubusercontent.com/rikukissa/node-red-contrib-image-output/master/.github/preview.png)

-Expects received `msg.payload` to be either a buffer or a base64 string of a jpg or png image.
+Expects received `msg.payload` to contain either a buffer or a base64 string of a jpg or png image.

 ## Installation